mranderson56/mail2Talk/README.md

 # Mail to Nextcloud Talk Script

-This script is designed to send messages to Nextcloud Talk from emails sent to Postfix.
+This script is designed to send messages to [Nextcloud/Talk](https://github.com/nextcloud/spreed) from emails sent to Postfix.
 Emails are redirected by Postfix via aliases (`/etc/aliases`) to this script, which processes them and sends the relevant information to a specified Nextcloud Talk room.

 ## Features